About AYC

 Kashinee Veeren

 Kashinee commenced on the AYC Board in 2022.
 Kashinee brings over ten years of diversified experience in banking and finance, including risk, governance, operations, and strategy.
 Kashinee holds an MBA with distinction from UWA and a BSc in Actuarial Science from Curtin University.
-She is a graduate of the Australian Institute of Company Directors (AICD), a graduate of the Emerging Leaders in Governance Program, a graduate of Leadership WA, and a graduate of the Directors Pipeline Program at AICD.
+She is a graduate of the Australian Institute of Company Directors (AICD), a graduate of the Emerging Leaders in Governance Program, including a graduate of Leadership WA, and a graduate of the Directors Pipeline Program at AICD.

 Kashinee brings experience, commitment, and a desire to make positive change for young people and communities.
 Kashinee is passionate about giving back to the community and has held many voluntary roles.
 As an immigrant to Australia, she brings awareness and a passion for helping CALD communities.